Mr-Un1k0d3r/WindowsDllsExport/README.md

 ```

 # Sqlite Database

-the database contains the dll name and the export name in a table defined as following
+the `exports.db` is a sqlite3 database that contains the dll name and the export name in a table defined as following

 `table|exports|exports|2|CREATE TABLE exports (dllname text, exportname text)`

+# JSON Format

+A json file is also available `exports.json`

 # Credit
 Mr.Un1k0d3r RingZer0 Team